Guidance

 For most young people, it is offered as a nasal spray.
 A small number of children cannot have the nasal spray because of pre-existing medical conditions or treatments and are offered protection through an injected vaccine instead.

 The nasal vaccine contains highly processed porcine gelatine as an essential stabiliser.
 For those who may not accept the use of porcine gelatine in medicines, a flu vaccine injection is available.
-Parents should discuss their options with the school-aged immunisation team.
+Parents should discuss their options with the school aged immunisation team.

 HPV vaccine

-Children who have missed their HPV vaccine will be offered catch-up opportunities by the school-aged immunisation team and GP practices.
+Children who have missed their HPV vaccine will be offered catch-up opportunities by the school aged immunisation team and GP practices.

 MenACWY vaccine

-The MenACWY vaccine is offered to young people in year 9 or 10 and protects against meningitis (inflammation of the lining of the brain and spinal column) and septicaemia (blood poisoning) caused by meningococcal groups A, C, W and Y.
+The MenACWY vaccine is offered to young people in year 9 and protects against meningitis (inflammation of the lining of the brain and spinal column) and septicaemia (blood poisoning) caused by meningococcal groups A, C, W and Y.

 3 in 1 teenage booster